sldeaals/currency-api-exercise/README.md

 // App.js
 ```
 - Create a dropdown with the currencies EUR, USD, BRL, PEN, and ARS (put USD by default)
-- Every time the dropdown value changes, the currency exchange API should hit the API again.

 <hr>

 ```js
 // ExchangeRates.js
 ```
-- Fetch the exchange rates based on the given currency and display them using a list with the following format
+- Fetch the exchange rates based on the selected currency and display them using a list with the following format

 currency_code: value
 ##### e.g.